fizban99/microbit_us100/README.rst

 Basic micropython library to read the distance from an ultrasonic sensor US-100 in serial mode
 ##############################################################################################

-This library allows the micro:bit to read the distance from an ultrasonic sensor US-100 (Y401)) or similar.
+This library allows the micro:bit to read the distance from an ultrasonic sensor US-100 (Y401)).

-It uses the SPI hardware internal device to measure the length of the returning echo, so by default you should connect the sonar echo pin to micro:bit pin 14 and th sonar trigger pin to micro:bit pin 15.
-The HC-SR04 works with 5V, so you should protect the micro:bit input with a couple of resistors.
+It uses the serial port to communicate with the device and to retrieve both the distance and temperature.

 .. contents::